hotpunkx/glitchguess/GAME_GUIDE.md

 - **Think Creatively**: The AI can think of unusual things within the categories!
 - **Review History**: Check previous Q&A to avoid repeating questions
 - **Avoid Obscure Items**: Don't pick something too specific or unknown
+- **Don't Worry About Spelling**: The game forgives minor spelling mistakes
+- **Flexible Guessing**: You can guess "Lion" or ask "Is it a Lion?" - both work!
+- **Use Give Up Wisely**: If you're truly stuck, use the Give Up button to see the answer

 ## 🎉 Victory Conditions